toxictoskey/DEX-AutoTrader-Bot/README.md

 ## Introduction

-DeFi Selenium Bot is an innovative solution designed to optimize crypto assets and maximize profits.
+DeFi Trade Bot is an innovative solution designed to optimize crypto assets and maximize profits.
 It offers a wide range of features, including coin sniping on listing, profitable swap and trading, making it a comprehensive tool for managing DeFi assets.

 ## Key Features